stephenswat/predditors-tracker/README.md

     python manage.py migrate
     python manage.py loaddata eve_sde/fixtures/result.json
+    python manage.py update-statistics
+    python manage.py update-locations

 You should now be able to run a local server using the following command:

     python manage.py runserver

+You need to run the update-statistics and update-locations commands every time you want to get the latest values from the EVE API